 In addition to government-run sites, there are a plethora of online avenues you can explore to get information on assisted living facilities.
 Social media sites are a great tool due to the evaluations that are given by other residents and family members.
 Yelp has a lot of reviews of assisted living communities throughout the Roseville area.

-Top 10 Questions to Ask While Touring Assisted Living in Roseville
+What Questions Should I Ask When Touring Assisted Living Facilities in Roseville?

 - What is the ratio of staff to residents?